 Popular meeting types

 Let’s talk about a few of the most common meetings and how they’re best managed, from start to finish.
-You can use this info to create and use the most-helpful meeting notes template.
-Here are a few of the most important meetings that happen at the beginning, the middle, and the end of a project:
+You can use this information to create and use the most helpful meeting notes templates.
+Here are a few of the most important meetings that happen at the beginning, middle, and end of a project: